 Add this event to my Google Calendar

-Russia’s twenty-first century oil boom has had enormous implications for Russian–indeed, global-politics and economics.
-Less frequently noted are the transformations that oil and oil money have brought to the cultural sphere in Russia.
+Russia’s twenty-first century oil boom has had enormous implications for Russian global-politics and economics.
+Less frequently noted are the transformations that oil has brought to the cultural sphere in Russia.
 Join AKWorld and Dr. Doug Rogers to learn about some of these changes, using examples ranging from small, rural folklore ensembles to major national spectacles.
 Russian oil culture, it turns out, is both surprisingly similar to and yet quite different from oil culture in other oil-producing countries around the world.

 Dr. Douglas Rogers is Professor of Anthropology and Faculty Director of the Program in Russian, East European, and Eurasian Studies at Yale University.
 His research and teaching interests in political and economic anthropology; natural resources (especially oil) and energy; corporations; the anthropology of religion and ethics; historical anthropology; and socialist societies and their postsocialist trajectories.
 His archival and ethnographic research in Russia has led to two award-winning books: The Old Faith and the Russian Land: A Historical Ethnography of Ethics in the Urals (Cornell, 2009) and The Depths of Russia: Oil, Power, and Culture After Socialism (Cornell, 2015).